apache/rocketmq-operator/README.md

 $ ./remove-storage-class.sh
 ```

-> Note: the NFS persistence data will not be deleted by default.
+> Note: the NFS and HostPath persistence data will not be deleted by default.

+## Clean the Environment